-Ms. Walker holds an MBA from the Yale School of Management and a BA in History, magna cum laude, from Wesleyan University.
-She resides in Brooklyn Heights with her husband, Bert Wells, and their son and daughter.
+Ms. Walker holds an MBA from the Yale School of Management and a BA in History, magna cum laude, from Wesleyan University, where she was an Olin Scholar.

 Laura R. Walker appears in the following:

 New York Public Radio president Laura Walker shares her personal story about Bach in advance of WQXR's Bach 360 Festival.